mengbinhao/jack-note/docs/english/NPR.md

   > in the middle of this
   > so on one hand, xxxxx, on the other hand, xxxx
   > more or less
-  > it doesnot necessarily have to become public, but given the way things are appearing, it seems quite possible that it will
+  > it doesn't necessarily have to become public, but given the way things are appearing, it seems quite possible that it will

 - 2019.10.9
   - tout n/vt